bkolosk1/GH-E1/README.md

-# Share Your Garbage
+# Waste Transportation Sharing (WTS)

-This repository contains code for Share Your Garbage, an application that optimizes waste management and transportation, and at the same time reduces traffic jams and CO2 generation.
-Our application can be used  by transportation and waste management companies, and end-users such as companies and households.
+This repository contains code for Waste Transportation Sharing, a proposed solution for the GreenHack2021 hackathon.
+An application that optimizes waste management and transportation, and at the same time reduces traffic jams and CO2 generation.
+It can be used by transportation and waste management companies, and end-users such as companies and households.

 ## Prerequisites